lowizdev/laboratorio-quarkus-2024-dio/election-management/README.md

 ## Related Guides

 - Logging GELF ([guide](https://quarkus.io/guides/centralized-log-management)): Log using the Graylog Extended Log Format and centralize your logs in ELK or EFK
-- SmallRye Health ([guide](https://quarkus.io/guides/smallrye-health)): Monitor service health
+- SmallRye Health ([guide](https://quarkus.io/guides/microprofile-health)): Monitor service health
 - SmallRye Context Propagation ([guide](https://quarkus.io/guides/context-propagation)): Propagate contexts between managed threads in reactive applications
-- RESTEasy Reactive ([guide](https://quarkus.io/guides/resteasy-reactive)): A Jakarta REST implementation utilizing build time processing and Vert.x.
+- RESTEasy Reactive ([guide](https://quarkus.io/guides/resteasy-reactive)): A JAX-RS implementation utilizing build time processing and Vert.x.
 This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
 - OpenTelemetry ([guide](https://quarkus.io/guides/opentelemetry)): Use OpenTelemetry to trace services